dcsr-datumo/oeuvres-roud/bulkimport/readme.txt

 - invalid text : attention, it does not want empty element.
 Check empty elements: //*[not(text())]
 - lexical error : no "", ?, and other characters in label
 - when importing something with @target, the targeted resources need to be present as well :)
-- when there is a problem, limit the processing to few rows and see where exactly the problem is
+- when there is a problem, limit the processing to half of the rows and see where exactly the problem is
--
 ------------------------------------->  <--------------------------------